guokan987/HGCN/README.md

 or

-run train_h.py --model (you can select, such as HGCN) --force True
+run train_h.py --model (you can select, such as H_GCN) --force True

 If you want to change the dataset from XiAn_city to JiNan_city, I suggest you can directly revise the code in your IDE in train.py or train_h.py